 1. ALWAYS GET HELP

 When cutting your own hair it gets very hard when it comes to doing the back of your head.
-If you’re going to cut your own hair, it won’t hurt to get an extra set of hands to help you.
+Going to cut your own hair?
+It won’t hurt to get an extra set of hands to help you.
 I suggest maybe a coordinated adult.
 Just ask mom or dad and they may be very pleased to help you SAVE MONEY!